Count on COUNTRY Financial®

 Count on COUNTRY Financial is a community grant program for nonprofit organizations in Atlanta, Chicago, Minneapolis/St. Paul and Portland.

-Since 2008, COUNTRY Financial has awarded more than $1.8 million to nonprofit organizations with programs that are improving the financial security of families.
+Since 2008, COUNTRY Financial has awarded nearly $2 million to nonprofit organizations with programs that are improving the financial security of families.

 2016-2017 Grant Recipients